pedorich-n/home-server-nixos/docs/initrd_recovery.md

 For remote access, Tailscale can also be enabled in initrd.
 See `custom.boot.initrd.network.tailscale.*` config options.
 When enabled, Tailscale creates an ephemeral node on the tailnet with the name `<hostname>-initrd`.

-Note: Tailscale requires an auth key, which expires after a maximum of 90 days.
+Note: Tailscale requires an auth key, which expires after a maximum of 90 days (unless OAuth client is used).
 This means the key must be rotated regularly, and a new initrd must be built each time.